-- (a) the process will be expedited with no reliance on witnesses; - (b) the presentations will be short and concise and will include a comprehensive opening statement; - (c) prior to rendering a decision, the Arbitrator may assist the parties in mediating a resolution to the dispute. - (d) In rendering a decision, the Arbitrator may consider: - (1) consistency across the sector; - (2) fairness and equitable treatment of employees and Employers in the sector; - (3) progress towards standardization in the sector. - 7.
-Once local issues negotiations have been successfully concluded, or when a decision has been issued by the Arbitrator, local issues agreements, including all issues automatically renewed, will remain in effect for the term of the collective agreement.
+- (a) the process will be expedited with no reliance on witnesses; - (b) the presentations will be short and concise and will include a comprehensive opening statement; - (c) prior to rendering a decision, the Arbitrator may assist the parties in mediating a resolution to the dispute. - (d) In rendering a decision, the Arbitrator may consider: - (1) consistency across the sector; - (2) fairness and equitable treatment of employees and Employers in the sector; - (3) progress towards standardization in the sector.

+7. Once local issues negotiations have been successfully concluded, or when a decision has been issued by the Arbitrator, local issues agreements, including all issues automatically renewed, will remain in effect until further amended.

-MEMORANDUM OF AGREEMENT #2 Re: Superior Benefits and Provisions
+MEMORANDUM OF AGREEMENT #2 Superior Benefits and Provisions